We measure performance on a national scale using indicators from the Scottish Local Government Benchmarking Framework (LGBF).

 Compare how your council is performing

-The My Local Council website compiles and compares information, for all 32 Scottish councils, so that anyone can see how well their council is performing across a range of key council services.
+My Local Council compiles and compares information for all 32 Scottish councils.
+Anyone can see how well their council is performing across key services:

-The Council demonstrates its commitment towards identifying best practice our Services undertake additional Benchmarking exercises which yield positive outcomes.
+We demonstrate our commitment towards identifying best practice of our services by undertaking additional benchmarking exercises which yield positive outcomes.

 Benchmarking involves measuring the performance of an organisation’s services or processes against those of another business considered to be the best.
 It is used to identify opportunities for improvement.